datachomp/datachomp.github.com/source/_posts/2013-04-07-top-10-reasons-i-like-postgres-over-sql-server.markdown

 categories:
 ---
 {% img left http://static.datachomp.com/robandguillaume.jpg Rob and Guillaume %}
-While at [Waza][1] this year, I had a chance to talk to my sfriend [Guillaume Roques][2].
+While at [Waza][1] this year, I had a chance to talk to my friend [Guillaume Roques][2].
 In addition to talking about SalesForce, we took advantage of our mutual .NET backgrounds to discuss Microsoft.
 We did the typically uncompromising praise of [The Gu][3] and how far Azure has come along in the last 18 months... and of course we had to talk databases.
 Below is my quick little list of reasons I gave him as to why I'm favoring Postgres over SQL Server from a technical/business aspect.

 <br />